 Some of Montsalvatge's most significant works were written after his discovery of the art of the Antilles.
 He was fascinated by West Indian music, which, as he wrote, "was itself originally Spanish, exported overseas and then re-imported into our country, and which finds a place at the periphery of our traditions as a new, vague and evocative manifestation of musical lyricism".

-To commemorate the composer's centennial in 2012, an orchestral CD and a biography have appeared.
+An orchestral CD and the first English-language biography of Montsalvatge marked the composer's centennial in 2012.
 On Jan.
-31, 2012 Hanssler Classic released the CD "Canciones and Conciertos," containing three of Montsalvatge's finest works for soloist and orchestra: Cinco
+31, 2012 Hänssler Classic released the CD "Canciones and Conciertos," containing three of Montsalvatge's finest works for soloist and orchestra: Cinco

 Canciones Negras, Concerto Breve for piano and orchestra, and Poema Concertante for violin and orchestra.
 And Pendragon Press has published "Xavier Montsalvatge: A Musical Life in Eventful Times" by Roger Evans in its Lives in Music series.